-Central Lincolnshire Consultation Draft Local Plan (2021):
+Central Lincolnshire Proposed Submission Local Plan (2021):

-A draft of the new Local Plan (Reg 18 version) is currently out for consultation, running until the end of August 2021.
 Policy S2 of this document sets out an aim to facilitate delivery of 29,150 new dwellings and creation of around 24,000 new jobs over the plan period 2018-2040, distributed as follows:

-- Lincoln Strategy Area around 64% (18,656) of the total homes and employment land needed. - Gainsborough around 12% (3,498) of the total homes and employment land needed. - Sleaford around 12% (3,498) of the total homes and employment land needed.

-Elsewhere - around 12% (3,498) of the total homes and employment land needed.
+- Lincoln Strategy Area around 64% (18,656) of the total homes and employment land needed. - Gainsborough around 12% (3,498) of the total homes and employment land needed. - Sleaford around 12% (3,498) of the total homes and employment land needed. - Elsewhere around 12% (3,498) of the total homes and employment land needed.

-The HRA Report accompanying the Proposed Submission Local Plan is the 2016 Habitats Regulations Screening Assessment Methodology and Screening Report.
+The HRA Report accompanying the Adopted Local Plan is the 2016 Habitats Regulations Screening Assessment Methodology and Screening Report.
 It concludes that the Central Lincolnshire Local Plan policies, in combination with other Local Plan policies and other relevant plans, policies and projects, would not have likely significant effects on European sites either alone or in combination with other plans.

-A HRA Screening Report was prepared to assess the likely impacts of the Consultation Draft Local Plan (2021) policies and site allocations on European sites.
-The report concluded that likely significant effects could not be ruled out at this stage in relation to The Wash SPA/Ramsar site, The Wash and North Norfolk Coast SAC, Humber Estuary SPA/Ramsar site and the Humber Estuary SAC.
-The new Local Plan will therefore by subject to Appropriate Assessment.
-The HRA Screening Report states that this will be prepared to support the Publication version of the Central Lincolnshire Local Plan.
+The HRA of the Central Lincolnshire Local Plan Proposed Submission Draft (Regulation 19) (March 2022) concluded that likely significant effects could not be ruled out at the screening stage in relation to The Wash SPA/Ramsar site, The Wash and North Norfolk Coast SAC, Humber Estuary SPA/Ramsar site and the Humber Estuary SAC as a result of habitat loss/fragmentation, physical damage, disturbance, hydrological changes and atmospheric pollution.
+The Local Plan was therefore screened into Appropriate Assessment.
+The Appropriate Assessment concluded that, provided the identified mitigation and recommendations identified out in the HRA Report (relating to existing/proposed policies / arrangements) are implemented, there will be no adverse effects on integrity of any European sites.